 Commission members are appointed by the Yukon Legislature for a term of three years.
 They meet regularly for business meetings, dispositions and other special meetings of the Commission.

-Russell Knutson: Chair
+Russell Knutson: Past Chair

 Russell Knutson was appointed in April 2015.
 He arrived in the Yukon as a teenager in the late 1970's and almost immediately began what would become a 32-year career with the CBC.
 A graduate of Grant MacEwan College's journalism program Russell held a wide range of positions with the CBC primarily as a program host and presenter.
 For more than 20 years he was also heavily involved in the regional and national leadership of the Canadian Media Guild, the largest union at the CBC, where he received extensive training in mediation, negotiation, and conflict resolution.
 He has also been very active in the community leading or serving such groups as Autism Yukon, the Canadian Ski Patrol, CPR Yukon, the United Way, and Canadian Power Squadron.

 Kimberly was appointed as a Commission Member in December 2018.
 She hails from small town Saskatchewan and completed her Advanced Bachelor of Arts Degree with a major in Psychology from the University of Regina before venturing North in 1991.
 She has been employed with Yukon Government in the human service field since 1992 and is currently working as the Landlord Engagement Specialist with Housing and Community Outreach Services (HCOS for short).
 Kimberly is the mother of a teenage daughter and enjoys camping, travelling and the challenges of northern gardening.
 She has a passion for social justice and human rights issues.